 The combination of a magnified semen analysis (MSA) with DNA Fragmentation can help both the physician and patient determine the best course of action.
-That is why the Missouri Center for Reproductive Medicine (MCRM), through the Center for Male Infertility, offers both the human reviewed magnified semen analysis and Semen DNA Fragmentation testing in order to provide patients the most complete picture of the male fertility factor.
-Ultimately, the use of these tests, combined, help provide patients with answers on why they may be having difficulty conceiving and how they may still be able to have a family through the assistance of the caring staff at MCRM.
+That is why the Missouri Center for Reproductive Medicine (MCRM), through the Center for Male Infertility, offers both an andrologist reviewed magnified semen analysis and sperm DNA Fragmentation testing in order to provide patients the most complete picture of the male fertility factor.
+Ultimately, the use of these tests, combined, help provide patients with answers on why they may be having difficulty conceiving and how they may still be able to have a family through the assistance of the caring staff at MCRM Fertility.

 - Time to conception, in natural circumstances, is increased with DNA Fragmentation is present and infertility is more common regardless of traditional semen parameters that include count and motility

 - With DNA Fragmentation of the sperm, there is an increased chance of early pregnancy loss/biochemical pregnancy

 - DNA Fragmentation can often be present even when a semen analysis indicates “normal” count, motility and/or morphology

 - DNA Fragmentation is more likely to be present with abnormal semen analysis

 - When DNA Fragmentation is present and additional abnormalities have been identified with a traditional semen analysis, the recommended treatment is most often IVF with ICSI

 - DNA Fragmentation can affect the outcome of fertility treatment including IVF with such impacts as poor fertilization, poor embryo development and/or early pregnancy loss